Exeposé: History

+In 2006, it became a full colour fortnightly paper available to all students at the Streatham and St. Luke's campuses.

 In 2008, the R&R section was redesigned so as to be a part of the main newspaper, rather as a separate pull-out, in an effort to increase readership of the section.
 In June of the same year, writing from Exeposé was showcased in the inaugural issue of FS Magazine as an example of "the best of student journalism".

 The paper underwent further re-designs from May to September 2010, updating its masthead once again, introducing new headline and body fonts and introducing coloured section banners, attempting greater design consistency.
 In March 2011, Exeposé sought greater outreach through Twitter, Facebook and issuu as part of a strategy to further increase the paper's readership.

 In August 2012, Exeposé launched its own website, incorporating the previously separate X-Media Online.
 The website launched with an entirely new online editorial team.
-In October 2012, Exeposé celebrated its 25th Anniversary with an exhibition of past front pages on campus, a birthday party at Reed Hall and a special anniversary edition of the paper featuring interviews with past editors.
+In October 2012, Exeposé celebrated its 25th anniversary with an exhibition of past front pages on campus, a birthday party at Reed Hall and a special anniversary edition of the paper featuring interviews with past editors.

-Under the editorship of Tom Payne and Zoe Bulaitis, the 2012/13 editorial year saw Exeposé get nominated for the 'Student Publication of the Year' prize at the Guardian Student Media Awards - the first time the paper had been nominated for such an award in over five years.
-During that year the paper experienced an increase in the paper's readership with the launch of the website and a number of new innovations - including a new logo and complete re-design of the paper.
-Exeposé Online won runner-up 'Student Website of the Year' at the Guardian Student Media Awards 2014, following the editorship of Olivia Luder, Liam Trim, Meg Lawrence and Callum Burroughs (2013-2014, 2014–2015).
+Under the editorship of Tom Payne and Zoe Bulaitis, the 2012-13 editorial year saw Exeposé nominated for the 'Student Publication of the Year' prize at the Guardian Student Media Awards - the first time the paper had been nominated for such an award in over five years.
+During that year the paper experienced an increase in the paper's readership with the launch of the website and a number of new innovations, including a new logo and complete re-design of the paper.
+Exeposé Online was runner-up for 'Student Website of the Year' at The Guardian's Student Media Awards 2014, following the editorship of Olivia Luder, Liam Trim, Meg Lawrence and Callum Burroughs (2013-2014, 2014–2015).

-The editors also spearheaded investigative and campaigning front-page stories, starting in May 2012, many of which received local and national media attention and proved popular with readers.
-In January 2013 Exeposé made national headlines after it controversially reported that staff members working for The Students' Guild filmed and distributed footage of students engaging in sexual activity during the University's notorious Safer Sex Ball.
-The paper then landed one of the biggest scoops in its history, finding and breaking the news that the 21-year-old ball had been cancelled by the Students' Guild.
-The news was picked up by BBC, the Independent, The Daily Telegraph, the Huffington Post, the Daily Mail, and The Guardian.
-The paper also received media attention for its investigation into cocaine use across campus, and its exposé of the questionable human rights record of Exeter University's largest donor.